Helping anxiety, phobias, fears and more with Hypnotherapy and Hypnoanalysis at 1066 Therapy

-As a result, most of the medical profession, including many psychiatrists, tend to now pursue answers to these problems by looking for all manner of genetic, chemical and physical causes (and provide solutions in the form of medications such as anti-anxiety tablets, beta blockers etc) rather than looking at unresolved, unprocessed emotions.
-This change in attitude does not mean that this natural process of suppressing emotions no longer exists – it does still exist, and some doctors are starting to look at this aspect again but, sadly, it seems to be a slow change.
+As a result, most of the medical profession, including many psychiatrists, tend to now pursue answers to these problems by looking for all manner of genetic, chemical and physical causes.
+They then provide solutions in the form of medications such as anti-anxiety tablets, beta blockers, anti-depressants etc. This tends to replace looking at unresolved, unprocessed emotions.
+This change in attitude does not mean that this natural process of suppressing emotions no longer exists.
+It does still exist, and some doctors are starting to look at this aspect again but, sadly, it seems to be a slow change.

-So, what can someone do about resolving their un-processed emotions….?
-How do they access these emotions and resolve them if they are held in ‘implicit memory’ and they perhaps can’t remember the adverse experiences which caused them?
+So, what can someone do about resolving their un-processed emotions?
+How do they access these emotions and resolve them if they are held in ‘implicit memory’?
+And they perhaps can’t remember the adverse experiences which caused them?

-This is where Hypnotherapy, specifically Hypnoanalysis is really useful…….
+This is where Hypnotherapy, specifically Hypnoanalysis is really useful…

 Hypnoanalysis can help people to completely resolve problems such as anxiety, phobias, fears, weight control, lack of confidence, psycho-sexual problems and many other psychological and emotional problems.
-Hypnoanalysis works with a person’s own natural healing ability to help them to properly process any emotions which remain un-resolved in implicit memory for whatever reason.
+This method works with a person’s own natural healing ability to help them to properly process any emotions which remain un-resolved in implicit memory for whatever reason.

-Hypnoanalysis is broadly psychotherapy used with very light relaxation – there is no magic, mind control or anything like that taking place: it is simply easier to have eyes closed through the process to avoid any unwanted outside distractions.
+Hypnoanalysis is broadly psychotherapy used with very light relaxation.
+There is no magic, mind control or anything like that taking place.
+It is simply easier to have eyes closed through the process to avoid any unwanted outside distractions.

 CHANGE YOUR LIFE

-Call me now on 07722783490 or 01424 772392 to book your free 30 minute
+Call me now on 07722783490 or 01424 772392 to book your free 30 minute initial consultation.